libp2p/js-libp2p/doc/GETTING_STARTED.md

 npm install libp2p-websockets
 ```

-Now that we have the module installed, let's configure libp2p to use the Transport. `Libp2p.create` takes a single configuration object as it's only parameter.
+Now that we have the module installed, let's configure libp2p to use the Transport.
+We'll use the [`Libp2p.create`](./API.md#create) method, which takes a single configuration object as it's only parameter.
 We can add the Transport by passing it into the `modules.transport` array:

 ```js
 const Libp2p = require('libp2p')